Toliver scores 32, Mystics beat Lynx before All-Star break | WTOP

 Lexie Brown scored 19 points and Sylvia Fowles had 18 points and 12 rebounds for Minnesota (10-10), which has lost three in a row.

-Minnesota trailed by as many as 20 points in the second half, but Brown banked in her fifth 3-pointer just before the third-quarter buzzer to cap an 8-0 run, getting the Lynx to within 65-53.
+Minnesota trailed by as many as 20 points in the second half but Brown banked in her fifth 3-pointer just before the third-quarter buzzer to cap an 8-0 run, getting the Lynx within 65-53.
 The lead remained in double figures until the 2:34 mark.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.